Nagatan to Ao to: Ichika no Ryōrichō

 Nagatan to Ao to: Ichika no Ryōrichō (ながたんと青と－いちかの料理帖－) is a Japanese manga series written and illustrated by Yuki Isoya.
 It began serialization in Kodansha's josei manga magazine Kiss in October 2017.

+Plot

+Set in 1951 in Kyoto, the series focuses on Ichika Kuwanoki, a widow who has a kitchen knife as a memento from her late husband.
+After the death of her husband from the war, Ichika becomes an appetizer chef at a restaurant in a hotel, desiring to be independent.
+She later becomes involved in a political marriage with Amane Yamaguchi, the third son of the elite Yamaguchi family, despite their age gap of 15 years.

 Media

 Manga

 Written and illustrated by Yuki Isoya, Nagatan to Ao to: Ichika no Ryōrichō began serialization in Kodansha's josei manga magazine Kiss on October 25, 2017.
-The series' chapters have been collected into fourteen tankōbon volumes as of September 2025.
+The series' chapters have been collected into fifteen tankōbon volumes as of March 2026.